You’re both right, and you’re both wrong.

 Incognito does disable extensions

-Entering Incognito mode varies based on browser, and there are multiple ways, but in Chrome, click on the ellipsis menu at the right end of the menu bar, and click on “New Incognito Window”.
+Entering Incognito mode varies based on browser, but in Chrome, click on the ellipsis menu at the right end of the menu bar, and click on “New Incognito Window”.

 You can browse within that window normally, with the exception that your browser extensions may not be enabled in Incognito.
-If you need an extension to work in Incognito mode (for example, perhaps you need your password management software to be enabled) you’ll need to enable it in the browser’s extensions page.
-When you do, your browser may point out:
+If you need an extension to work in Incognito mode (for example, perhaps you need your password management software enabled) you’ll need to enable it in the browser’s extensions page.
+When you do, your browser may point out,

 Warning: Google Chrome cannot prevent extensions from recording your browsing history.
 To disable this extension in Incognito mode, unselect this option.